rosenloecher-it/prend/README.md

 - No service script is provided so far to run it as system daemon.
 - Python programming skills required.
 - HTTP authenification (username/password) is not tested.
-- Tested with OpenHAB 2.3 Release (only)
+- Tested with OpenHAB 2.3 and 2.4 (Release only)

 ## Motivation